Preparing for Interviews - the company research information you need

 Preparing for interviews is key to your success as a job seeker.
-Start with conducting good background research on the company.
-Know the company information you need and how to use it to get the job you want.
+Know the company information and details you need and how to use it to get the job you want.

 Draw up a list of insightful questions to ask in your interview based on